zouno23/zouno23/README.md

   - Building server-side applications with Django, a powerful Python web framework.
   - Diving into PostgreSQL for efficient and scalable database management.

- ## 🏆 Achievements

-- 🌟 Completed Hacktoberfest 2023 - Contributed to open source projects and celebrated the spirit of collaboration.

-## 📬 Get in Touch

-- Connect with me on [Twitter](https://twitter.com/introvertedbot)
-- Read more of my articles on [theenthusiast.dev](https://theenthusiast.dev)

-Thanks for stopping by!
-Let's connect and explore the fascinating world of technology together. 🚀